-- The merely incidental wording was introduced in 1974.
-It restored the approach to s 108, a predecessor of s BG 1, taken by Woodhouse J in Elmiger (HC).
-In cases following Elmiger (HC), some courts had departed from Woodhouse J's "natural incident" approach and applied a "sole or principal purpose" approach (eg, Mangin (PC)). - 5.45 Woodhouse J in Elmiger (HC) stated: 94
+5.44 The merely incidental wording was introduced in 1974.
+It restored the approach to s 108 of the Land and Income Tax Act 1954, a predecessor of s BG 1, taken by Woodhouse J in Elmiger (HC).
+In cases following Elmiger (HC), some courts had departed from Woodhouse J's "natural incident" approach and applied a "sole or principal purpose" approach (eq.
+Mangin (PC)).